oroinc/documentation/commerce/admin_guide/integrations/outlook/outlook_settings_oro.rst

  * **Synchronization settings**

 .. image:: /admin_guide/img/outlook/MSOutlookSettingsOroSide.gif
+   :alt: The configuration settings of ms outlook in the oro management console

 .. note:: MS Outlook settings can be configured globally, per organization, and per user, with the exception of MS Outlook add-in settings, which can only be managed globally.